hollyyfc/project-1-r_mageddon/README.md

 ### Discussion

-Thus, we should focus on the width of each color bands, instead of trying to interpret the lines.
-Here, we can see that over the years, `funny` and `show_product_quickly` take up the highest proportion among the seven video attributes.
+Looking at the width of each color band, we can see that over the years, `funny` and `show_product_quickly` take up the highest proportion among the seven video attributes.
 However, both of them are showing a decreasing trend when it’s around 2020.
 In fact, other attributes, such